Nominations open for BOP Sports Awards

 Award categories for 2022 include junior and adult sportsman, sportswoman and disabled sportsperson of the year, teams, coach and official of the year awards, and an innovation in sport award for any individual or organisation who made a significant contribution to sport through a pioneering initiative.

-Forsyth Barr Tauranga Branch Manager said the awards night was a great way to bring the sport and recreation community together for a night of celebration.
+Forsyth Barr Tauranga Branch Manager David McConnochie said the awards night was a great way to bring the sport and recreation community together for a night of celebration.

 "We're really excited to once again support an event that means so much to the Bay of Plenty."